Battle for the Planet of the Credential Providers

 After pressing the correct number on my phone, Windows logged in without any problems.
 If you ask me… this is 100% MFA.

-Only requiring this only sign-in option is not the best practice, just like the Break glass account.
+Also, requiring only this web sign-in option may not be the best practice, like the Break Glass account.
 You will need to have an additional sign-in option.
-And here comes the pain… you still can log in the old school way, with your password.
+And here comes the pain: You still can log in the old-school way, with your password, right?

 From the Hello deep dive to Web Sign in to the Password problem.
 To dig a little bit deeper into the password credential provider.
 When you want to remove this option, be my guest but I am not recommending it (for now…).
 Because when you disable or remove the credential provider from the login screen you are also disabling the possibility to enter a password when you want to: Run As / Run as admin / UAC prompts